Who is a Sales Technician?

 History and Evolution of the Sales Technician Role

 The role of the Sales Technician has evolved significantly over time, driven by advancements in technology and changing customer expectations.
-Historically, sales roles were primarily focused on general sales skills, with limited emphasis on technical expertise.
-However, as products and services became more complex, the need for professionals who could bridge the gap between technical specifications and customer needs emerged.
+Historically, sales roles were primarily focused on persuasion and closing deals.
+However, as products became more complex, the need for technical expertise in sales became apparent.

 Early Stages: